Lamivudine Teva Pharma B.V.

 How does Lamivudine Teva Pharma B.V. work?

-The active substance in Lamivudine Teva Pharma B.V., lamivudine, is a nucleoside reverse-transcriptase inhibitor (NRTI).
-It blocks the activity of reverse transcriptase, an enzyme produced by HIV that allows it to infect cells and make more viruses.
+The active substance in Lamivudine Teva Pharma B.V., lamivudine, is a nucleoside reverse transcriptase inhibitor (NRTI).
+It works by blocking the activity of reverse transcriptase, an enzyme needed by HIV to produce the genetic instructions for making more viruses once it has infected the cell.
 Lamivudine Teva Pharma B.V., taken in combination with other antiviral medicines, reduces the amount of HIV in the blood and keeps it at a low level.
-Lamivudine Teva Pharma B.V. does not cure HIV infection or AIDS, but it may delay the damage to the immune system and the development of infections and diseases associated with AIDS.
+Lamivudine Teva Pharma B.V. does not cure HIV infection or AIDS, but it can hold off damage to the immune system and avoid the development of infections and diseases associated with AIDS.

 How has Lamivudine Teva Pharma B.V. been studied?

 Because Lamivudine Teva Pharma B.V. is a generic medicine, studies in people have been limited to tests to determine that it is bioequivalent to the reference medicine, Epivir.
 Two medicines are bioequivalent when they produce the same levels of the active substance in the body.

 What are the benefits and risks of Lamivudine Teva Pharma B.V.?

 Because Lamivudine Teva Pharma B.V. is a generic medicine and is bioequivalent to the reference medicine, its benefits and risks are taken as being the same as the reference medicine’s.